-For the presentation of the parent company only condensed financial information, the Company records its investment in subsidiaries and PRC Domestic Entities, which it effectively controls through contractual agreements, under the equity method of accounting as prescribed in ASC 323-10, "Investments-Equity Method and Joint Ventures: Overall" (Precodification: APB opinion No. 18, "The Equity Method of Accounting for Investments in Common Stock").
-Such investment is presented on the condensed balance sheets as "Investment in Subsidiaries and PRC Domestic Entities" and the subsidiaries and PRC Domestic Entities" on the condensed statements of operations.
+For the presentation of the parent company only condensed financial information, the Company records its investment in subsidiaries and PRC Domestic Entities, which it effectively controls through contractual agreements, under the equity method of accounting as prescribed in ASC 323-10, "Investments-Equity Method and Joint Ventures: Overall" (Pre-codification: APB opinion No. 18, "The Equity Method of Accounting for Investments in Common Stock").
+Such investment is presented on the condensed balance sheets as "Investment in Subsidiaries and PRC Domestic Entities" and the subsidiaries and PRC Domestic Entities' profit or loss as "Equity in profit or loss of subsidiaries and PRC Domestic Entities" on the condensed statements of operations.
 The parent company only condensed financial statements should be read in conjunction with the Company's consolidated financial statements.